-- In the event of product evolution: the impact on quality planning is measured (risk analysis/FMEA, product verification plan, control plan, ...).
-Changes not initiated by Michelin are discussed and validated with Michelin. - Records (measurements, checking, settings, ...) and samples from prototype and prelaunch phases are available for mass production.
+- In the event of product evolution: the impact on quality planning is measured (risk analysis /FMEA, product verification plan, control plan,...).
+Changes not initiated by Michelin are discussed and validated with Michelin. - Records (measurements, checking, settings,...) and samples from prototype and prelaunch phases are available for mass production.
 All documentation is ready before allowing mass production. - First sample (proto-type) validation is documented and recorded.
-The results are used to validate the next step. - Conditions to allow mass production are clearly defined (quality, safety, security, productivity...). - Product characteristics and process parameters for all treatment phases (target values, tolerance levels, etc.) are correctly defined.
+The results are used to validate the next step. - Conditions to allow mass production are clearly defined (Quality, safety, security, productivity, tools, transports and series packaging, inspection and measuring equipment).

+• Product characteristics and process parameters for all treatment phases (target values, tolerance levels, etc.) are correctly defined and acceptance between development and production is recorded.